iotivity/iotivity.github.io/_pages/Tools.md

 toc_sticky : true
 ---

+## Introduction

-This page links to IoTivity developer tools and sample applications.
+his page links to IoTivity developer tools and sample applications.

-## OCF Device Spy

-### Introduction

 The Open Connectivity Foundation (OCF) develops international standards for the Internet of Things (IoT).
 OCF is distinguished by its unprecedented interoperability, state-of-the-art security, and certification program.